 If you want to strengthen your family, you can’t just “hope” it will happen.
 In fact, the natural tendency in most families is to avoid communicating about wealth and transition of assets, and for senior generation family members to do their planning behind a cloak of secrecy and relationship isolation.

 So, is there a way to defy this family tendency?
-I believe there is if you follow the four guiding principles outlined below, each illustrated with a hypothetical example based on real-life scenarios.
+I believe there is if you follow the 4 guiding principles outlined below, each illustrated with a hypothetical example based on real-life scenarios.

 That is why it’s so important to normalize the discussion of wealth by talking early and often about money.
-This can be done by holding discussions when your children are young, about investing and saving, having a proper work ethic, how to provide for family members in the future, an how to help others in need.
+This can be done by holding discussions when your children are young about investing and saving, having a proper work ethic, how to provide for family members in the future, and how to help others in need.

 Conversely, most communication conflict comes when we have the wrong people talking about the wrong things at the wrong time in the wrong way—including no one talking about anything.

-This is what happened when a senior generation family member called his wife and four children together for dinner in order to make an "announcement."
-His objective was to inspire the next generation to be active philanthropists but, instead, his surprise declaration regarding his plans to distribute his fortune had the opposite effect, causing the family to criticize his decision and gang up on him.
+This is what happened when a senior generation family member called his wife and 4 children together for dinner in order to make an "announcement."
+His objective was to inspire the next generation to be active philanthropists, but instead his surprise declaration regarding his plans to distribute his fortune had the opposite effect, causing the family to criticize his decision and gang up on him.

 When I suggest that all family members have a role in the planning process, it can create fear in older family members, who think I am saying that everyone gets a vote.
 In fact, I don’t believe families are a democracy.
 (Sorry, kids.)
 I think decision control should be defined by the person who owns the assets.

-And I believe the general rule should be this: The more impact a decision has on a family member, the more voice you should give him or her.
+And I believe the general rule should be this: The more impact a decision has on a family member, the more voice you should give them.
 Even at a young age, giving a voice to children builds self-respect, teaches them how to ask questions and express opinions, and gives them a sense of destiny and influence over their future.

 A classic example of a decision made without the "voice, not vote" principle is one pertaining to a senior-generation business owner and father who made asset distribution decisions involving his children based only on assumptions.
 While living, he chose to give his business to the one son he assumed had a vested interest.
 He then gave a large amount of cash to a second son he assumed had no interest in the business, and gave other possessions and property to his daughters.

-Because this was done with no prior family conversation, his children had no "voice" and, therefore, their individual wishes were not apparent.
+Because this was done with no prior family conversation, his children had no "voice," and therefore their individual wishes were not apparent.
 Thankfully, a happy ending was achieved after he was encouraged to have an open conversation about his decisions.
-He then learned that one of the daughters was very interested in working in the family business, and all four children preferred to be shareholders and stay connected to the legacy.
+He then learned that one of the daughters was very interested in working in the family business, and all 4 children preferred to be shareholders and stay connected to the legacy.